 In February 2018, Swinburne was named Employer of Choice for Gender Equality for the ninth consecutive year by the Workplace Gender Equality Agency (WGEA).

-In October 2016, Swinburne offered a suite of five prestigious fellowships for female applicants in STEMM.
+In October 2016, Swinburne offered a suite of five ongoing prestigious Vice Chancellor's Research Fellowships for female applicants in STEM.
 These provide women with the opportunity to fully focus on research early in their careers.
-Having the security of ongoing research and a teaching position is crucial in ensuring we retain our excellent women in STEMM.
+Having the security of ongoing research and a teaching position is crucial in ensuring we retain our excellent women in STEM.
 A further women only fellowship was offered in July 2018 in Engineering.

 Parental leave entitlements

-In October 2016, we extended current parental leave entitlements (staff login) to all primary carers so that all primary carers have equal access to parental leave entitlements as outlined in their respective employment agreements.
+In October 2016, we extended current parental leave entitlements (staff login) to all primary carers (of all gender identities) so that all primary carers have equal access to parental leave entitlements as outlined in respective employment agreements.

 We offer a Women in STEMM scholarship program for undergraduate students in the Faculty of Science Engineering and Technology (FSET).